 Notice of Public Hearing

-Notice of hearing is given by publishing the Committee's Hearing Docket in the Windsor Star newspaper at least 14 clear days prior to the date of the hearing.
-Every person and public body that has given the secretary-treasurer a written request for notice of a hearing on an application shall be given notice of the hearing by personal service, prepaid first class mail or telephone transmission of a facsimile of the notice.
+Notice of hearing is given by publishing the Committee's Hearing Docket in the Windsor Star newspaper at least 15 calendar days prior to the date of the hearing.
+Every person and public body that has given the Secretary-Treasurer a written request for notice of a hearing on an application shall be given notice of the hearing via email or Canada Post mail.

-As a courtesy, the Committee has directed that written notice be sent by regular mail to all persons located within a 60-metre radius of the subject lands (as contained in this municipalities assessment roll or the current provincial land tax rolls).
-However, the publication of the Committee's Hearing Docket in the local newspaper will remain the official notice of hearing required under the Planning Act.
+As a courtesy, the Committee has directed that written notice be sent by regular mail to all persons located within a 40-metre radius of the subject lands for Consents applications only (as contained in the municipalities assessment roll or the current provincial land tax rolls).
+However, the publication of the Committee's Hearing Agenda in the local newspaper will remain the official notice of hearing required under the Planning Act.

 Procedure at the Hearing